Shohail-Ismail/A-Level-Draughts-Project/README.md

 # Background Information

-This project was made for my OCR A-Level NVQ Project and is a fully-functional game of Draughts with a user-friendly interface, complex database interactions and additional functionalities such as verifying emails through temporary passwords, which culminated in me earning an 'A' grade.
+This project was made for my OCR A-Level NVQ Project and is a fully-functional version of Draughts with a user-friendly interface, complex database interactions and additional functionalities such as verifying emails through temporary passwords, which culminated in me earning an 'A' grade.

 # Core Features